FreeRADIUS/wiki.freeradius.org/guide/Users-Mailing-List.md

 **Don't include unimportant packets**  If you have a problem with Access-Request packets, don't post a debug output which contains Accounting-Request packets, or packets for users who authenticate successfully.

+**Don't send configuration files to the list**.
+All of the relevant information is in the debug output.

 ## Getting debug output

 The most basic method of getting the required debug output is to